September 9, 2019 | Abby Caviness

 - Rub the mixture onto an area the size of a quarter on the inside of the forearm

 - Watch the area for 24-48 hours.
 If your skin does not react, you are safe to proceed

-Essential oils should always be diluted in a carrier oil before applying directly to the skin.
-For example, two drops of essential oil to every ounce of carrier oil is recommended for the safest results.
+Individuals should always dilute essential oils in a carrier oil before applying directly to the skin.
+For example, professionals recommend two drops of essential oil to every ounce of carrier oil for the safest results.
 In fact, even without an allergy, pure oils on the skin can cause burns and rashes.1One user even built up a sensitivity toward them after several months of daily use, which ultimately landed her in the hospital with a severe toxic reaction.1In these cases, individuals will continue to be allergic to essential oils even after their symptoms subside.
 So, it is also important not to use too many oils to avoid this issue.